MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 - **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft&#92;.NETFramework\v4.0.30319**
   - "SchUseStrongCrypto": **00000001**

-To enable TLS 1.2, use the PowerShell script that's provided in [TLS 1.2 enforcement for Azure AD Connect](/azure/active-directory/hybrid/reference-connect-tls-enforcement).
+To enable TLS 1.2 by using a PowerShell script, see [TLS 1.2 enforcement for Azure AD Connect](/azure/active-directory/hybrid/reference-connect-tls-enforcement).

 ## Update and configure .NET Framework to support TLS 1.2 <a name="update-configure-tls-12"></a>